 But that’s misguided.
 Allowing things to be broken and attempting to put the pieces back never beats avoiding the breakage in the first place.
 We need a more preventive and holistic approach.

 In my experience, when my body has given me signs of an imbalance, it’s very often been a lifestyle issue.
 Too much stress, poor nutrition, poor sleeping habits, lack of exercise..

 Medication, the same as caffeine, sugar, retail therapy will only prop us up momentarily.
-But a better lifestyle will have a deep impact.
+But a better lifestyle will have a deeper impact.

 I have written about how this has been true in my case.
-I used to suffer from a debilitating disease.
+I used to suffer from a debilitating disease, deemed incurable.
 No treatment helped as much as a better lifestyle.
 You can read more here.

 A better lifestyle, on the other hand, doesn’t cost much and never disappoints in the long run.

 Now of course, I’m no medical expert and I certainly don’t advocate being anti medicine.
 I salute the devotion and resilience of healthcare professionals especially at this time.
 We need them.
 And we should not forget how heroic they were especially during the last pandemic.